tc39/proposal-error-cause/README.md

 If the errors were chained with causes, it can be greatly helpful to diagnosing unexpected exceptions.
-As the example above shows, quite a few laboring works has to be done for a simple error handling case to augmenting the re-thrown error with the cause.
+As the example above shows, quite a few laboring works has to be done for a simple error handling case to augmenting the caught error with contextual message.
 Besides, no consensus on which property will representing the cause makes it not feasible for developer tools to revealing contextual information of causes.

 The proposed solution is adding an additional parameter `cause` to the `Error()` constructor, and the value of the parameter will be assigned to